kaygeea/Practice_and_growth/DSA/array-data-structure/README.md

+# Exercise 1
-# Let us say your expense for every month are listed below:
+### Let us say your expense for every month are listed below:
 - January - 2200
 - February - 2350
 - March - 2600